 In a broken and fearful word, the Spirit gives us courage – to pray without ceasing, to witness among all peoples to Christ as Lord and Savior, to unmask idolatries in church and culture, to hear the voices of peoples long silenced, and to work with others for justice, freedom, and peace.

-- Getting to Know Our Neighbors: In U.S. cities today, folks don’t always know or care about their neighbors, but at GPPC, we place a high value on being neighborly.
+In U.S. cities today, folks don’t always know or care about their neighbors, but at GPPC, we place a high value on being neighborly.
 Great neighbors take responsibility for the health of their neighborhoods.
 The first step, of course, is to know your neighbors.
 We’ve begun hosting block parties with that as our goal.
-During these gatherings, we share free food, interesting conversation, and a bounce house for the kids (and an occasional grown-up.)
-At our recent block party, we served 200 hamburgers, 130 hotdogs, 30 veggie burgers, enjoyed lots of kids in the bounce house and shared wonderful conversations.
+During these gatherings, we share free food, interesting conversation, and a bounce house for the kids (and an occasional grown-up).
 Information will be posted here when a date has been set for our next block party.

-- Helping Children in City Schools: Presbyterians have a long history of valuing and supporting public education.
-GPPC partners with an interfaith organization called the Micah Initiative to support the students and teachers of Ginter Park Elementary School by mentoring, tutoring, and volunteering at the school.
+Presbyterians have a long history of valuing and supporting public education.
+GPPC volunteers support the children and teachers of Ginter Park Elementary School by mentoring, tutoring, and volunteering at the school

-- Feeding Ministries: GPPC conducts a quarterly food drive for the Central Virginia Food Bank.
+GPPC conducts a quarterly food drive for the Central Virginia Food Bank.
 We receive offerings of food on the same Sundays we celebrate the Lord’s Supper – to remember that God feeds us, so we are able to feed each other.
 During the summer, GPPC members share the abundance of their gardens in our “Garden Faire.”
-Donations help to Feed More at the Central Virginia Food Bank.
+Donations go to Feed More at the Central Virginia Food Bank.
+A number of GPPC members also volunteer at the Thursday food pantry of St. Thomas Episcopal Church, just one block from GPPC.

-- Financial Assistance: As a member congregation of ACTS (Area Congregations Together in Service) GPPC makes referrals for individuals whose temporary financial needs threaten them with homelessness.
-ACTS provides financial assistance and coordinates professional social services for those in need.
+As a member congregation of ACTS (Area Congregations Together in Service), GPPC makes referrals for individuals whose temporary financial needs threaten them with homelessness.
+ACTS provides financial assistance and coordinates professional social services for those in need

-- Advocacy: GPPC supports the Virginia Interfaith Center for Public Policy assisting faith communities across the state to fulfill their call to advocate for dignity and justice for all people.
+GPPC supports the Virginia Interfaith Center for Public Policy, assisting faith communities across the state to fulfill the call to advocate for dignity and justice for all people.
 Along with the Interfaith Center, we encourage our members to learn about the issues challenging our communities, pray for guidance and discernment, and act to make Virginia a more just and compassionate Commonwealth.
 Speakers from the Center have conducted workshops at GPPC on the Care of God’s Creation, Health Care and Payday Loan reform.